Cray-HPE/docs-csm/operations/network/management_network/bican_support_matrix.md

 ### Overview

 Customer Access Networks provide the interface between Shasta system networking and the customer site network.
 Customer Access Networks (CANs) are routed networks with broadcast domain separation.
 Customer Access
-Networks provide higher availability and more flexibility in accessing cloud services compared to traditional "bastion hosts", and are more in line with the cloud-native architecture of Shasta as whole.
+CANs provide higher availability and more flexibility in accessing cloud services compared to traditional "bastion hosts", and are more in line with the cloud-native architecture of CSM.

-Customer Access Networks (CANs) provide flexible networking at the edge between the site and Shasta system to do the following:
+CANs provide flexible networking at the edge between the site and HPE Cray EX system to do the following:

 * Perform administrative tasks on the system.
 * Run jobs and move job data to and from the system.